Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 Any item which appears in a design view is named as a design element.
 It may be one or some of these subcases; design entity, design relationship, design attribute and design constraints.
 All design elements are defined with subcases under their corresponding viewpoint in section 5 of the software design description.

 #### 4.6.1 Design Entities
+*Design entities capture key elements of a software design.*

+*Each design entity shall have a name (4.6.2.1), a type (4.6.2.2), and purpose (4.6.2.3).*

+*Examples of design entities include, but are not limited to, the following: systems, subsystems, libraries, frameworks, abstract collaboration patterns, generic templates, components, classes, data stores, modules, program units, programs, and processes.*

 #### 4.6.2 Design Attributes
 ##### 4.6.2.1 Name Attributes
 ##### 4.6.2.2 Type Attributes